What happened when freedom became my core value

 But instead of bouncing back, I started to challenge the social norms with small, practical steps.
 Eating organic, conscious shopping, off-peak commuting.
 Still, it wasn’t enough for me.
 I was ready for the big leap: working remotely.

 And then it happened.
 The end of the Summer was approaching.
 My girlfriend was about to graduate and I turned my office job into a remote job.
 We made the switch.
-We sold everything, we stepped out of the system and went off travelling.
+We sold everything, we stepped out of the system and went off traveling.
 That moment I became part of a tribe I was looking up to: a group of location independent entrepreneurs.

 That worked out.. for 2 months.
 I changed paths.
 Luckily Bali pulled us in and I became a tribe builder: giving others the opportunity to start their business from Bali.